Financing Life: FALL 2015

-It's never too soon to start thinking about your financial future!
+It's never too soon to start thinking about your financial future.
 Professor Randy Bartlett will introduce you to the essentials of personal finance and what you need to know to take charge of your money.
-Topics will include credit and debt management, saving for retirement, tax planning and much more.
+Topics will include credit cards and debt management, saving for retirement, tax planning and much more.